 The Artisans: Silk & Up-Cycled

-Talis works with four producer groups in Cambodia.
+Talis works with three producer groups in Cambodia.
 Each have in common a fair trade social mission.
-They are all members of Artisans Association of Cambodia, which is a member of the World Fair Trade Organization. http://wfto.com/
+They are all members of Artisans Association of Cambodia, which is a member of the World Fair Trade Organization http://wfto.com/

 Talis pays its artisans and crafts people fairly and equitably for their skillful work.
 The tailors are paid more than double the average wage of garment factory workers in Cambodia, and are ultimately provided with a working environment that is safe, supportive and upholds strict labour standards.
 The artisans are generally individuals who suffered the consequences of the Khmer Rouge regime, have been rescued from the garment factory industry, are disabled, or come from backgrounds where poverty has limited their opportunities.
 Many are home-based, and/or community-based single mothers, allowing them to raise their children while earning an income for themselves and their families - livelihoods rooted in dignity, as opposed to charity.

 Our unique range of silk products includes scarves, purses, wallets, waistlet pouches, jewellery rolls etc. Our fun and vibrant up-cycled products are made from material originally used as cement, rice, or feed bags throughout Southeast Asia.
 They are lightweight, water resistant, and extremely durable.